 Dwarika’s has a gorgeous pool surrounded by comfy lounges.
 Just behind this is a garden area with beautiful day beds.
 They have a spa which has a fantastic menu.
 I had an excellent massage here.
 There is a lovely library with the latest newspapers and books available.
 The front desk will organise anything you would like.
 Dwarika’s Kathmandu Hotel is aligned with a local tourism agency who can literally take care of anything you need.
 Or the friendly concierge service will get a taxi for you to wherever you need.

 Speaking of taxis Dwarika’s is kind of on the edge of central Kathmandu.
-However, taxis are so cheap it is super easy to get anywhere – and every taxi driver in town knows Dwarika’s Kathmandu Hotel.
+However, taxis are so cheap it is super easy to get anywhere – and every taxi driver in town knows Dwarika’s Hotel Kathmandu.

 Looking for hotels in Kathmandu?
 Click here for the best options